Finite switching near heteroclinic networks: Final remarks

 \section{Final remarks}

-The complexity of the behaviour in the neighborhood of a heteroclinic network depends on the type of eigenvalue, real or complex, of the Jacobian matrix at each node.
-It is known that complex eigenvalues induce infinite switching and therefore chaos, but the novelty is that real eigenvalues can lead to rich, but not chaotic, dynamics near the network.
+The complexity of the behaviour in a neighbourhood of a heteroclinic network depends on the type of eigenvalue, real or complex, of the Jacobian matrix at each node.
+It is known that complex eigenvalues induce infinite switching and therefore chaos, but the novelty is that real eigenvalues can lead to rich, but not chaotic, dynamics near the heteroclinic network.

 While we have established the absence of infinite switching near a generic class of heteroclinic networks, we hope to have also encouraged the scientific community to look for different types of finite switching.
 The examples at the end of the previous section show that there are several ways in which infinite switching fails to exist.
-Several forms of finite switching exist in the RSPLS network for parameter values such that the heteroclinic cycles in the network are unstable.
+Several forms of finite switching exist, that is, a wide variety of finite heteroclinic paths can be followed by trajectories near the RSPLS network for a specific set of parameter values such that the heteroclinic cycles in the network are unstable.
 See \cite{CFGdSL} and \cite{PosRuc2022}.

 Furthermore, chaotic behaviour might be observed at a distance from the heteroclinic network.
 This may well be attracting for trajectories starting close the heteroclinic network provided the latter is not asymptotically stable.
 One such case is found by Sato {\em et al.}~\cite{SAC} and depicted in their Figure~13.
 The parameter values for this figure belong to a region where none of the heteroclinic cycles possesses any stability as determined in~\cite{GSC_RSP}.